Folge Micro_Tech_Lab auf Facebook Folge Micro_Tech_Lab auf Twitter change language change language change language change language 303

 Microscope photos with the Leica Wild M10 and modern cameras (DSLR, system or USB)

-The Wild M10 is the last stereo microscope (Greenough principle) in the M series (WILD M3, WILD M7, WILD M8, etc.) from Leitz.
+The Wild M10 is the last stereo microscope (Abbe principle) in the M series (WILD M3, WILD M7, WILD M8, etc.) from Leitz.
 Although a few years have passed since its market introduction (beginning of the 1990s), it is still very easy to connect a digital camera (DSLR, system or USB) to the microscope for professional photographic documentation.

 As the Leica WILD M10 was launched on the market as long ago as the 1990s, the photographic unit (Mikrophot: WILD MPS05; Semiphotomat: WILD MPS15/12) was originally designed for analogue cameras (WILD camera body, film, SLR and TV cameras).